Butte County, CA

 My hope is that one day Lyme disease will be treated quickly and correctly. -Shelby A.

 Shelby Anderson, a courageous young student who has battled Lyme disease for over 19 years, shares her story and her struggles below.
-We first encountered Shelby last summer (2014) when she launched #Lime4Lyme — a revisit of the ALS Ice Bucket challenge, this time challenging friends, family, and classmates to pucker up and eat an entire lime to help create awareness about Lyme disease (see the inspiring story here).
+We first encountered Shelby in 2014 when she launched #Lime4Lyme — a revisit of the ALS Ice Bucket challenge, this time challenging friends, family, and classmates to pucker up and eat an entire lime to help create awareness about Lyme disease (see the inspiring story here).
+You can also hear her story and mission to become a Lyme ambassador in the video at the bottom of the page.

 Shelby Anderson: My Story